arp242/arp242.net/_posts/2017-12-26-shell-scripting-trap.markdown

 Take my [packman.vim](https://github.com/Carpetsmoker/packman.vim) script for example.
-It started out as a simple `for` loop over all directories and a `git pull`.
-At about 200 lines it's hardly the most complex script, and it's pretty much feature-complete as far as I'm concerned, but had I written it in Go as I originally planned then it would have been much easier to add support for printing out the status or cloning new repos from a config file.
-It would also be almost trivial to add support for parallel clones, which is nigh-impossible in a shell script.
+It started out as a simple `for` loop over all directories and a `git pull` and has grown from there.
+At about 200 lines it's hardly the most complex script, but had I written it in Go as I originally planned then it would have been much easier to add support for printing out the status or cloning new repos from a config file.
+It would also be almost trivial to add support for parallel clones, which is hard (though not impossible) to do correct in a shell script.
 In hindsight, I would have saved time, and gotten a better result to boot.

-I regret writing most shell script I've written for similar reasons, and my 2018 new year's pledge will be to not write any more.
+I regret writing most shell scripts I've written for similar reasons, and my 2018 new year's pledge will be to not write any more.

 Appendix: the problems
 ----------------------